 Passports are now required for entrance into the United States from all nations, by land, sea, or air.

 The Inglewood Public Library is an official Passport Acceptance Facility which processes applications for U.S. passports (passport books and passport cards) Monday through Thursday.
-Beginning March 10, 2014, applicants must sign in between 11:00 a.m. to 2:30 p.m. for normal or expedited processing.
-The U.S. Department of State requires that travelers entering the United States from any foreign location have valid passports.
+Beginning March 10, 2014, applicants must sign in between 11:00 a.m. and 1:30 p.m. for normal or expedited processing.

-Applicants must bring proof of identity, proof of citizenship, and one photo (two photos, if applying for both passport book and passport card) meeting State Department requirements.
+Applicants must bring current proof of identity, proof of citizenship, and one photo (two photos, if applying for both passport book and passport card) meeting State Department requirements.
 The Library does not take passport photos at this time.
 Photos may be obtained at reasonable cost at the Auto Club, Costco, and many pharmacies.
 Proof of citizenship is an American birth certificate or Certificate of Naturalization.

 Applications at Inglewood Public Library must include a check or money order (no cash, debit card, or credit card) for the federal application fees payable to the "U. S. Department of State."
 Effective July 13, 2010, for applicants age 16 and older, the fee is $110.00 for a passport book (10 year expiration) or $30.00 for a passport card.
 For applicants under age 16, the fee is $80.00 for a passport book (5 year expiration) or $15.00 for a passport card.
 Normal processing time is four to six weeks.
 The Library, as an official Passport Acceptance Facility, charges an additional $25.00 (cash, check, or money order) execution fee.
 Contact the Library (310-412-5397) for information on expedited service for an additional cost.

-Processing with expedited service (available at the Library) takes two weeks.
+Processing with expedited service (available at the Library) takes two to three weeks.
 A need for a passport within the next two weeks requires making an appointment to apply at an official Passport Agency.
 The Los Angeles Passport Agency is located in Suite 1000 of the Federal Building at 11000 Wilshire Boulevard.
 Call 1-877-487-2778 for an appointment.